ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

-- The following activities and equipment are included in the price: snow fun, Aurora workshop, Northern Lights hunt, Aurora snowmobiling, wilderness skills, husky safari, visit to the Sámi Siida Museum* and winter fishing by snowmobile (the order of activities is subject to change)
+- The following activities and equipment are included in the price: snow fun activities, Northern Lights hunt by snowshoeing, Aurora workshop, Aurora snowmobile, wilderness skills, husky safari, visit to the Sámi Siida Museum and winter fishing by snowmobile (the order of activities is subject to change)

 - Cold weather clothing is provided for the duration of your stay

 - Free use of snowshoes, cross-country skis, kicksleds and toboggans

 - 24/7 assistance from our UK based operations team and in destination support from our local partners

 * Travellers arriving or departing from Kittilä Airport are subject to an additional transfer charge

 Situated just 30 minutes from Inari, the Sámi heartland of Finland, but in pristine wilderness sits Menesjarvi, your base for a week of winter experiences.

 Close to Lake Menesjärvi and near the stunning Lemmenjoki National Park - the largest in Finland - you have plenty of land to explore and this itinerary offers many different opportunities to do so.
 From snowmobiling and dog sledding to learning wilderness skills from a local expert guide, you will get an authentic experience of Finnish nature.
 Pair this with a visit to the Sámi Siida Museum in Inari and you’ll gain a real insight into the culture and natural surroundings.